saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#float">Float</a></td>
 <td>

-Price less than or equal
+Price less than or equal to.

 </td>
 </tr>